2007 New South Wales state election campaign: Infrastructure

 The government is vulnerable on the issue of infrastructure.
 Although water infrastructure has taken centre stage in the campaign; interruptions to the electricity supply, poor service levels on ferries and trains, and controversies surrounding major road projects have taken their toll on the government's image.

 A significant point of difference between Labor and the Coalition concerns the long-planned Southern Freeway, which would link the F6 Freeway at Waterfall with Southern Cross Drive or the M5 South Western Motorway near Sydney Airport.
 The link would improve travel times between the capital and Wollongong, the state's third city, but the corridor is currently public open space, and construction would be controversial.
 Labor opposes building the motorway, the Liberals support it.

-The Liberals are also pushing a significant expansion of the city's light rail network, which Labor opposes.
+The Liberals are also pushing a significant expansion of the city's light rail network, which Labor opposed.
 The Liberals were criticised for not putting forward a comprehensive plan for public transport at the election.
 The party claimed that it did not have access to sufficient information to make meaningful commitments in this area.

 The Coalition was particularly critical of the pace at which the Pacific Highway was being upgraded, as well as the controversy surrounding the Cross City Tunnel.

 Both Labor and the Coalition pledged to clear the backlog in public school maintenance that had developed since 2000.